 Neighbors Make the Difference Day

-Nearly 6,000 KeyBank employees across the country contribute their time and talents to local nonprofit organizations to give back to their local communities for Key’s annual Neighbors Make the Difference Day.
+More than 8,000 KeyBank employees across the country contribute their time and talents to local nonprofit organizations to give back to their local communities for Key’s annual Neighbors Make the Difference Day.

 Neighbors Make the Difference Day began in 1991, when a group of Alaska employees volunteered for service projects and gave the day its title.
 By 1993, the idea had swept across many of the communities Key serves and became an official day of employee volunteerism.
 It is now the hallmark of Key’s commitment to its communities and a leading corporate volunteerism effort in America.